 Is the church accessible?

-Our entrance is wheelchair accessible.
+There is a level entrance, which is wheelchair accessible.
 We have accessible toilets and baby change facilities.
 There is a hearing loop and parking for people with blue badge eligibility.
-Large print service books are available.

 How do I make a booking?